matrix-org/matrix-spec/content/client-server-api/modules/report_content.md

 reported content or some other mechanism for notifying the appropriate people.

-The server MUST verify that the user has permission to view the event before accepting a report.
+{{< changed-in v="1.7" >}} The server MUST verify that the user reporting the event is currently joined to the room the event is in before accepting a report.